The Use of Constant Force Springs in Space

 Constant force springs are ideal for many uses and are especially useful where constant force is required.
-For any application which needs a smooth return and retrieve, counterbalance applications, tensioning and loading applications, constant force springs are a perfect choice.
+For any application which needs a smooth return and retrieve, counterbalance applications, tensioning and loading applications, they are a perfect choice.
 Industries which make use of the constant force spring include healthcare and automotive; however, the space industry also uses these specialist springs, mainly to work with the changes of force within the atmosphere.
 So, what exactly does this industry use constant force springs for and how does it benefit them?

 - High force output with very small space requirements